Laura190/ImageAnalysisWorksheets/Segmentation/Segmentation.md

 ## :wrench: Apply Your skills

 Using the skills you've learnt during this worksheet, can you count the rings in the `Tree Rings` sample image?

+# Please complete the learning objective survey on Moodle